What is whooping cough (pertussis)?

 My baby was premature so what can I do?

-• to make sure all unvaccinated teenagers or adults in the house get a whooping cough vaccine.
-Ideally, they should get the vaccine 2 weeks before contact with the baby.
+- making sure all adults in the house get a whooping cough vaccine if they haven’t had one in the last 10 years.
+Ideally they should get the vaccine 2 weeks before contact with the baby.

 Back to top